 Today’s selection of fine music is “Resting Place: Sacred Music for Guitar and Orchestra” by David Chapman.
 I like this album and think you should go buy it.
 There, how’s that for a review?
 No. Well, okay.

 David Chapman is a classical guitarist from Antofagasta, Chile, who attended Bob Jones University in Greenville, South Carolina.
 While there, he studied Church Music with proficiency in… trumpet.
-He also continued developing his guitar skills and was asked to record a guitar duet album called “Sun of my Soul” with Soundforth Music.
+He also continued developing his guitar skills and was asked to record a guitar duet album called “Sun of My Soul” with Soundforth Music.
 From all I could find, it seems as though Soundforth has been purchased by The Lorenz Corporation.
 However, I have that album as well and hope to do a review of it in the near future.

 The Delightful Album Details

 Resting Place has a total of 17 tracks with a run time of sixty-one minutes (and 13 seconds, if you’re counting).
 If you have heard modern classical guitar and orchestra albums, then you have a good idea of how the tracks sound.
-The pieces are originally arranged by Tim Fisher and David Chapman and Tim Fisher produced the album and conducted the orchestra.
+The pieces were originally arranged by Tim Fisher and David Chapman and Tim Fisher produced the album and conducted the orchestra.

 It’s a delightfully recorded little album consisting of popular traditional hymns of the day.
 There are a few that I didn’t recognize, but most are pretty standard in the church.
 I would like to see a well-recorded album that had more modern hymns that were of the line of Sovereign Grace, Keith and Kristyn Getty, or other good modern hymns.
 However, there are a few issues with that, the biggest one being copyright.
 Most traditional hymns are public domain and someone can use them pretty much any way they’d like.

 The recording quality is excellent.
 There are a lot of great guitar albums that need to be remastered simply because of volume issues, but this is not one of those.
-The mix between the instruments is spot on and full.
+The mix between the instruments is spot-on and full.
 It’s simply a beautiful blend and pleasing to the ear.

 Purchasing the CD or MP3 Downloads